linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Analysis/13 Chapter 13.md

 While this example focused on hedging jet fuel basis risk, the same methodology would apply to end-user basis risk hedging for nearly every energy commodity i.e. diesel fuel, natural gas, etc. If you would like to learn more about hedging basis risk, check out our previous posts, The Basics of Basis and Basis Risk and Revisiting Energy Basis Risk which includes several additional examples.
 And if that post still isn't informative enough for you to be able to determine how to analyze and hedge your basis risk, you are to contact us or leave a comment below.

-# 13.5.5 Option
+## 13.5.5 Option

-There are two primary types of options, call options (also known as a caps) and put options (also knows as floors).
+There are two primary types of options, call options (also known as caps) and put options (also known as floors).
 A call option provides the buyer of a call option with protection against rising prices.
 Conversely, a put option provides the buyer of the put option with protection against declining prices.

 Energy consumers often utilize call options to mitigate their exposure to rising energy prices, including but not limited to electricity, diesel fuel, gasoline, heating oil, propane, etc.

 Energy producers often utilize put options to mitigate their exposure to declining energy prices, such as crude oil, natural gas and natural gas liquids.

-As an example of how an end-user (consumer) utilize a call option, let's assume that you're company has a large fleet and in order to ensure that your gasoline expenses do not exceed your budget, you need to cap the price of your anticipated cost of your gasoline consumption for a specific month.
+As an example of how an end-user (consumer) utilizes a call option, let's assume that your company has a large fleet and in order to ensure that your gasoline expenses do not exceed your budget, you need to cap the price of your anticipated cost of your gasoline consumption for a specific month.
 For sake of simplicity, let's assume that you are looking to hedge  $100\%$  of your anticipated, May 2011 gasoline consumption, which equates to 125,000 gallons.

 In order to do accomplish this you could purchase a May 2011, NYMEX RBOB gasoline, average price call option from an energy trading company.
 Furthermore, let's assume that you wanted to mitigate your exposure above \$3.00 per gallon (excluding basis and taxes).
 If you had purchased this option last Friday, it would have cost you approximately 13 cents per gallon or \$16,250 (0.1300 X 125,000 gallons).